-5. the proportion of existing legally binding affordability restricted (LBAR) housing within a 1⁄2 mile of station areas to the proportion of LBAR housing in the counties through which the project travels.
+- 1. average existing population density across all station areas in the project corridor; - 2. total existing employment served by the project; - 3. the proportion of existing legally binding affordability restricted (LBAR) housing within a 1⁄2 mile of station areas to the proportion of LBAR housing in the counties through which the project travels; - 4. community risk; and - 5. access to essential services.